 On the whole, The Criminal Life of Archibaldo de la Cruz probably doesn't reach the level of Buñuel's greatest films.
 A too-pat, goofy ending most prominently trips up the film: it turns out De la Cruz didn't commit the murder of his fiancée after all, a jealous ex-boyfriend did the deed.
 He throws the music box in a lake and strolls off with a lovely young woman, a tour-guide/model briefly introduced earlier in the film.
 The tone of this whole conclusion is a bit too "nah, just kidding folks" to make the film a classic and it really does end up undercutting everything that came before.
 If you were inclined to criticism of his commercial Mexican phase, it would be logical to point to the ending as something forced on the film and he faced limitations in his stylistic/narrative choices.
 However, I have disagreement with both notions: 1) Buñuel frequently displayed a tendency to pat, ironic endings: Diary of a Chambermaid and Viridiana both use their final scenes to pointedly force the audience revise their thoughts on the preceding material.
 Exterminating Angel goes the opposite route and hammers home the point he had been making all along in as pat and goofy a scene as you can get.
 That it works great in those films, but stinks in The Criminal Life makes me feel less like the ending of The Criminal Life was forced on him and more like he just botched it - the tendency towards that sort of ending definitely exists in Buñuel.
 2) The Criminal Life is very dissimilar from his other commercial Mexican films.
 Coming at the end of that era, this film definitely takes more chances and presents stranger subject matter in a more typically "Buñuelian" fashion that about any other one of his commercial Mexican films.
 The films of Buñuel's which it most closely resembles is That Obscure Object of Desire, the director's final work before his death.
 Both are deadpan comedies about a man consumed by a violent lust and the woman in the sights of his passion.
 Both films stick to a more or less standard narrative (in comparison to, say, the narratively meandering The Phantom of Liberty or the "irrational" narrative of Un Chien Andalou), with a single story couched in a flashback frame.

 In this light, it's even stranger that The Criminal Life of Archibaldo de la Cruz is one of the few Buñuel films totally unavailable on a Region 1 disc.
 The comparisons to That Obscure Object of Desire, even in terms of overall quality, are favorable.
-It's the first work that points decisively to what he would become and it has one or two scenes that deserve a place alongside his most famous.
+It's the first work that points decisively to who he would become as an artist later on in the most esteemed part of his career and it has one or two scenes that deserve a place alongside his most famous.
 I personally think the nanny's death and the mannequin homicide as unforgettable as the toilets at the dinner table in Phantom of Liberty or the sursiks in Discreet Charm or the double-actresses in Obscure Object.
 It's certainly one of the films where his ideas about sex, violence, passion, emotion and perversion are most clearly on display.
 And I prefer it to Los Olvidados, the most celebrated of Buñuel's commercial Mexican films, one that I think is over-rated by European and American critics' and their long-standing love affair with Latin and South American poverty.
-For a supposedly commercial film, The Criminal Life of Archibaldo de la Cruz is a far stranger film that just about anything ever nominated for an Academy award and is comparable as a psychological portrait to Belle du Jour, Diary of a Chambermaid and Viridiana.
-That's a long-winded way of writing: The Criminal Life is not a flawless masterpiece, but it can easily withstand comparison Buñuel's best.
+For a supposedly commercial film, The Criminal Life of Archibaldo de la Cruz is a deeply strange film, comparable as a psychological portrait to Belle du Jour, Diary of a Chambermaid and Viridiana.
+That's a long-winded way of writing: The Criminal Life is not a flawless masterpiece, but it can easily withstand comparison to Buñuel's best.

 ~ 2009 ~